yassirbelarche/Real-estate-price-analysis-and-prediction/README.md

 - **Outlier Removal**: Eliminated entries with unrealistic values, such as zero surface area or 22 bedrooms.
 - **Feature Engineering**: Grouped high-cardinality variables (e.g., `ville` into "Paris" and "Banlieue") and created a `freq_annonce` feature to capture advertisement frequency.

-These steps ensured the data was clean and suitable for modeling, demonstrating robust data engineering skills.
+These steps ensured the data was clean and suitable for modeling.

 ## Modeling
 The project implemented: